|Applicant Competition||Very Low|

 |ACT Score||Competitiveness||Admission Chances|

 |24 to 28||Avg +||84%-91%|

 |Less than 18||Low||<68%|

-You will need above average high school grades to get into University of Arizona.
-The average high school GPA of the admitted freshman class at University of Arizona was 3.42 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+Applicants require above average high school grades to get into U of A. The average high school GPA of the admitted freshman class at University of Arizona was 3.42 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #3 in Arizona for highest average GPA.
 If your high school grades are above the average 3.42 GPA, you have a very good chance of being admitted as U of A accepts 84% of all applicants.

 |High School GPA||Freshmen Within Range||Competitiveness|

 |3.50 to 3.75||21%||Avg +|

 GPA Data Source, Wintergreen Orchard House